 “I think [the loss] still stings pretty badly.
 We all are super competitive and wanted to come out with the win and we gave it everything we had,” Artz said.
 “So it still stings, even now more than a week out, but we’re still proud of the season we had.
 It’s not really disappointment in ourselves because we gave it everything we had — we know it could have gone either way—but [the sting is] still gonna last a while.”

-Despite the loss, this season was undoubtedly one of the Jumbos’ most successful.
+Despite the loss, this season was undoubtedly one of the Jumbos’ most successful in the history of the program.

 “I think we’re starting to realize all the success we did have [this season] and all the accomplishments we still have [despite losing the national championship],” Zarrella said.
 “We were talking about how only two percent of [college field hockey players] get to play in a national championship game, and the other major accomplishments we had: beating Salisbury, which we had never done before; beating Midd twice — we never had a year like that before.
 So [we’re] not letting the championship loss overshadow all the good that did happen.”

-Unlike in most of Tufts field hockey’s best previous seasons, coach Mattera noted that this year’s team succeeded not as much based on tremendous individual talent but because of a strong team dynamic and cohesive play in which the team proved much greater than the sum of all its players.
+Unlike in most of Tufts field hockey’s best previous seasons, coach Mattera noted that this year’s team succeeded not as much based on tremendous individual talent but because of a strong team dynamic and cohesive play in which the team proved much more effective than the sum of all its players’ talent.

 “I think in ’08 and ’09 I had some pretty talented and amazing players — I look back to Tamara Brown (LA ’11), Margi Scholtes (LA ’10), Taylor Dyer (LA ’12), some of those outstanding All-American players I had back in ’08, ’09 — I think in the past they had a little more talent on some of those teams,” Mattera said.
 “This team, it was that the team dynamic was outstanding.”

-Tufts is graduating three prominent contributors in Zarrella, who led the team in scoring in 2014 and 2015, senior co-captain Nicole Arata, who helped anchor the defense and Artz, who led the team in scoring this year.
-But Mattera and the three graduating seniors were all confident that next year’s squad will have the talent and will be able to replicate this season’s team dynamic to get back to the national championship game.
+Tufts is graduating three prominent contributors in Zarrella, who led the team in scoring in 2014 and 2015, senior co-captain Nicole Arata, who helped anchor the team’s lock-down defense, and Artz, who led the team in scoring this year.
+But Mattera and the three graduating seniors were all confident that next year’s squad will have the talent and the same kind of team dynamic displayed this season to get back to the national championship game.